Barry-dE/Barry-dE/README.md

 - 😄 Pronouns: He/Him
-- 🌱 I’m currently taking a deep dive into DevOps and Web Animations (OGL and Three.js).
+- 🌱 I’m currently taking a deep dive into DevOps and Web Animation (OGL and Three.js).
 - 💬 Ask me about Javascript, DevOps, Technical Writing, and Cooking.😉
+- ⚡ Open Source(r).
 - 💻 Open to remote opportunities
-- ⚡ Open Source(r).

 ### :hammer_and_wrench: Languages and Tools